Efficient quantum measurement of Pauli operators in the presence of finite sampling error: Collecting strategies

 where $N$ is the number of collections of mutually commuting operators, $m_{i}$ is the number of operators in collection $i$, $P_{ij}$ is the $j$th Pauli operator in the $i$th collection and $a_{ij}\in \mathbb{R}$ is its coefficient.

+We assume that the $P_{ij}$s are distinct for different $(i,j)$, i.e., we do not collect a single Pauli operator appearing in $O$ into more than one collection by splitting its coefficient.
+This is discussed further at the end of this section.

 Given $\epsilon$, let $M_{u}$ and $M_{g}$ be the minimum number of measurements required to attain an accuracy $\epsilon$ in the uncollected and collected (as per Eq.~\ref{eq:collecting_strat_collecting}) cases respectively.
 Finding $M_{u}$ is a special case of finding $M_{g}$.
 To find $M_{g}$, we can solve the constrained optimisation problem that asks how a given number of measurements should be distributed in order to maximise accuracy.
 The solution to such a problem gives the optimal measurement strategy for a given operator and state.
-Following Ref.~\cite{wecker2015progress, Rubin_2018,romero2018strategies}, we can use Lagrange multipliers to find
+Using Lagrange multipliers~\cite{wecker2015progress, Rubin_2018,romero2018strategies}, we find that the optimal number $n_i$ of measurements of collection $i$ is